 If you want one (or more!) of these cameras, use the contact form at the bottom of this page to tell me which and give me your shipping address.
-I’ll reply to you at the email address you provide.
-You’ll pay the price shown plus actual shipping costs, which I’ll communicate to you in advance.
-I accept only PayPal as payment.
+I’ll reply with how you can pay me via PayPal, the only form of payment I accept.

 I’ve described each camera honestly based on my last usage and recent inspection, but do ask questions if you’re unsure.
 I’m selling them as is, no returns or refunds.